Money Moves: How the Cardi B Empire Got Built

 She told E!
 News on the red carpet, "I'm feeling good, I'm feeling nervous, overwhelmed—everything!
 Butterflies in my stomach and vagina!"

 We're wondering how her lady parts are feeling now, with Cardi B scheduled to become the first-ever co-host of The Tonight Show Starring Jimmy Fallon this evening.
-Her debut album, Invasion of Privacy, dropped Friday and was No. 1 on iTunes by the end of the day.
+Her debut album, Invasion of Privacy, dropped Friday; it was No. 1 on iTunes by the end of the day and congratulations have been pouring in from the likes of Rihanna, Erykah Badu and Missy Elliott.

+50 Centgave her a shout-out, too, and Cardi responded, "You see @50cent is a nice person...He just be on his bully sometimes!!
+Thank you."

-Cardi B has also become a feminist hero of sorts for her audacity to unapologetically live her life as she sees fit, which in turn has taken her to great heights, earning her admirers from all walks of life.
+Cardi B has also been applauded for her feminist ways, including her unwillingness to take crap from any man and for unapologetically living her life as she sees fit, which in turn has taken her to great heights, earning her admirers from all walks of life.

 "I may not be your typical" kind of feminist, she mused in 2016.
 "Who's to say that I can't inspire a woman who works at a Fortune 500 company as much as she inspires me?
 I think that's important to know."